RedHatQE/teflo/docs/users/definitions/provision.rst

         - Description
         - Type
         - Required

-    *   - name
-        - The name of the provider (openstack).
-        - String
-        - True

     *   - credential
         - The name of the credentials to use to boot node.
 This is the one